Page 2

 If the plant is not wilting and skies are cloudy, delay watering.
 I prefer to water most plants on sunny mornings and when the forecast calls for a few days of sunny weather.
 In bright conditions, plants photosynthesize, transpire, and respire at an accelerated rate.
 Consequently, they use that water faster, so it’s less likely to damage roots.
 However, if the plant is beginning to wilt due to dry soil and the weather is cloudy, give it some water, but not a thorough watering.

 Never let excess water collect around the bottom of the pot, in a saucer or a bin; remove it within 15 minutes.
 Give this water, which has dissolved nutrients, to other plants.
-Avoid sending that excess water down the drain.
+Avoid sending that excess water down the drain or into the creek.

 Normally, we water fully rooted plants thoroughly, until it begins to drain through the holes.
 If water rushes through the soil and exits immediately through the drainage holes, there’s probably an air gap between the pot and the outside of the root ball.
 Firm the soil or use a chop stick or a wooden dowel to force soil into the gap.
 You might need to pack the soil more firmly when potting up.